General Terms and Conditions of cereneo Schweiz AG

 1) Generally, we recommend to limit cash and valuables brought into the clinic for the duration of the stay to a minimum.
 It is pointed out that the rooms are usually not locked.

-4) cereneo is, to the extent legally admissible, not liable for any loss or damage of items brought along, which have not been locked in the safe according to § 7 section 2 or 3.
-Furthermore, cereneo is, to the extent legally admissible, not liable for any loss or damage of vehicles which have been parked on the hospital premises by patients and/or accompanying persons.
+4) cereneo is, to the extent legally permissible, not liable for any loss or damage of items brought along, which have not been locked in the safe according to § 7 section 2 or 3.
+Furthermore, cereneo is, to the extent legally permissible, not liable for any loss or damage of vehicles which have been parked on the hospital premises by patients and/or accompanying persons.

 1) cereneo has taken out adequate professional liability insurance for its legal liability in accordance with the applicable laws of Switzerland.

-2) The liability of cereneo, its organs, employees and auxiliary persons or of an affiliated undertaking and the organs, employees and auxiliary persons of the latter under any legal title is limited to the amount effectively indemnified by the insurance (plus deductible according to the insurance policy).
+2) The liability of cereneo, its organizations, employees and auxiliary persons or of an affiliated undertaking and the organizations, employees and auxiliary persons of the latter under any legal title is limited to the amount effectively indemnified by cereneo’s insurance (plus deductible according to the insurance policy).
 Any further liability is explicitly excluded.
-Upon request, cereneo shall inform the patient or his accompanying person, respectively, about the applicable insurance protection.
+Upon request, cereneo shall inform the patient or his accompanying representative, respectively, about the applicable insurance protection.

-3) Should there be no insurance indemnification in a specific case (especially because of a respective exclusion in the professional indemnity insurance contract of cereneo) cereneo’s liability is limited to gross negligence and willful misconduct.
-Furthermore, in this case cereneo’s liability is limited to direct damages (indemnification for indirect damage and consequential loss is excluded) and the maximum amount corresponding to the costs for treatment and accommodation that have been invoiced to the patient and actually been paid.
+3) Should there be no insurance indemnification available in a specific case (especially because of a respective exclusion in cereneo’s professional liability indemnity insurance contract), cereneo’s liability is limited to gross negligence and willful misconduct.
+Furthermore, in this case cereneo’s liability is limited to direct damages (indemnification for indirect damage and consequential loss is excluded) and the maximum amount of cereneo’s liability will be the costs for treatment and accommodation that have been invoiced to the patient and actually been paid.

 § 9 Non-solicitation